 Our modeling shows that $\sim 0.29$ of the mass of the He WD ($\sim 0.40M_\odot$) became $\sim 0.116 M_\odot$ of CSM and the innermost radius of the CSM ($R_{\rm in}$) is $\sim 13.81 \times 10^{12}$ cm).
 The value of $a$ ($\sim$ 0.29) is significantly larger than those obtained by numerical simulations ($\lesssim$0.03 to $\lesssim$ 0.10) in the context of tidal tail, while the CSM mass is about one magnitude higher than that inferred by the super-Eddington wind scenario.
 Nevertheless, the CSM mass can be accounted for the flyby scenario which can shed a few tenths $M_\odot$ of CSM in double CO WD system.

-We caution that, while our modeling can reproduce the LC of PS1-12sk and the derived parameters are reasonable, it was based on the semi-analytic models.
-We suggest that more realistic numerical simulations for the LC of PS1-12sk and similar events are needed to break possible parameter degeneracy of the models and better constrain the physical properties and the progenitor systems.
+We caution that, while our modeling can reproduce the LC of PS1-12sk and the derived parameters are reasonable, it is based on the semi-analytic models and we only deal with the case of $s$=2.
+Another caveat of the study is that the X-ray and radio upper limits have not been used to pose more stringent constraints on the properties of the CSM.
+We suggest that more realistic numerical simulations for the multi-band LCs (specifically of X-ray and radio data) of PS1-12sk and similar events are needed to break possible parameter degeneracy of the models and better constrain the physical properties and the progenitor systems.